Business Administration Courses

 Offered: fall and spring

-BUS 3360 DOMESTIC BUSINESS EXPERIENCE 3 credits
+BUS 3360 DOMESTIC BUSINESS EXPERIENCE (3)

 An American business is a dynamic process that brings together people, consumers, technology, natural resources, and human initiative in a constantly changing and competitive environment.
 To understand the framework in which a business operates, students will travel for an exploration and learning opportunity from the business.
 This course will require research and class time at an off-site location as selected by the professor of record.
 An additional fee will apply to cover the costs of travel and lodging.
-Travel for student conferences and conventions is prohibited as part of this course.
+Travel to student conferences and conventions is prohibited as part of this course.

 Prerequisite: Permission of the instructor, department chair, school head, or college dean